Hassium: Cold fusion

 Nuclear reactions used in the 1960s resulted in high excitation energies that required expulsion of four or five neutrons; these reactions used targets made of elements with high atomic numbers to maximize the size difference between the two nuclei in a reaction.
-While this increased the chance of fusion due to the lower electrostatic repulsion between the target and the projectile, the formed compound nuclei often broke apart and did not survive to form a new element.
-Moreover, fusion processes inevitably produce neutron-poor nuclei, as heavier elements require more neutrons per proton to maximize stability; therefore, the necessary ejection of neutrons results in final products with typically have shorter lifetimes.
+While this increased the chance of fusion due to the lower electrostatic repulsion between target and projectile, the formed compound nuclei often broke apart and did not survive to form a new element.
+Moreover, fusion inevitably produces neutron-poor nuclei, as heavier elements need more neutrons per proton for stability; therefore, the necessary ejection of neutrons results in final products that are typically shorter-lived.
 As such, light beams (six to ten protons) allowed synthesis of elements only up to 106.

-To advance to heavier elements, Soviet physicist Yuri Oganessian at the Joint Institute for Nuclear Research (JINR) in Dubna, Moscow Oblast, Russian SFSR, Soviet Union, proposed a different mechanism, in which the bombarded nucleus would be lead-208, which has magic numbers of protons and neutrons, or another nucleus close to it.
-Each proton and neutron has a fixed value of rest energy; those of all protons are equal and so are those of all neutrons.
-In a nucleus, some of this energy is diverted to binding protons and neutrons; if a nucleus has a magic number of protons and/or neutrons, then even more of its rest energy is diverted, which gives the nuclide additional stability.
+To advance to heavier elements, Soviet physicist Yuri Oganessian at Joint Institute for Nuclear Research (JINR) in Dubna, Moscow Oblast, Russian SFSR, Soviet Union, proposed a different mechanism, in which the bombarded nucleus would be lead-208, which has magic numbers of protons and neutrons, or another nucleus close to it.
+Each proton and neutron has a fixed rest energy; those of all protons are equal and so are those of all neutrons.
+In a nucleus, some of this energy is diverted to binding protons and neutrons; if a nucleus has a magic number of protons and/or neutrons, then even more of its rest energy is diverted, which makes the nuclide more stable.
 This additional stability requires more energy for an external nucleus to break the existing one and penetrate it.
 More energy diverted to binding nucleons means less rest energy, which in turn means less mass (mass is proportional to rest energy).
 More equal atomic numbers of the reacting nuclei result in greater electrostatic repulsion between them, but the lower mass excess of the target nucleus balances it.
-This leaves less excitation energy for the newly created compound nucleus, which necessitates fewer neutron ejections to reach a stable state.
-Because of this energy difference, the former mechanism became known as "hot fusion" and the latter as "cold fusion".
+This leaves less excitation energy for the new compound nucleus, which necessitates fewer neutron ejections to reach a stable state.
+Due to this energy difference, the former mechanism became known as "hot fusion" and the latter as "cold fusion".